Brooklyn Navy Yard

 Those years represented the hi-light years for the Brooklyn Navy Yard, however.
 While ship repair work continued to some degree during the Cold War, work levels never reached the heights that existed during WW II.
 And in 1966, the Brooklyn Navy Yard shut down operations following a devastating fire earlier in the decade that forced a significant slow down in the amount of work that the Shipyard could handle.

 Unfortunately there are many individuals who worked at this shipyard and are now filing lawsuits after developing mesothelioma after working in Brooklyn.
 This is because they were exposed to asbestos while working there.
 Because mesothelioma has a long latency period it can be many years before symptoms develop.
 By then the disease is in advanced stages and the prognosis and projected life expectancy for mesothelioma victims is not favorable.
 How veterans are affected by mesothelioma is also of concern as they represent a large percentage of the population diagnosed with the disease.
-If you are a veteran exposed to asbestos at the Brooklyn Navy yard and have mesothelioma please consult our page that discusses veteran medical support for mesothelioma.
-There are also mesothelioma navy cases currently being filed for those who have mesothelioma.
-Please fill out our form to the right to learn more.
+If you are a veteran exposed to asbestos at the Brooklyn Navy Yard and have mesothelioma please consult our page that discusses veteran medical support for mesothelioma.
+There are also New York mesothelioma lawsuits currently being filed in New York City for people who were exposed at Brooklyn Navy Shipyard.

 Coletta, Paolo E., Ed.
 United States Navy and Marine Corps Bases, Domestic.
 Greenwood Press: Westport, CT.
 1985.
 Ppgs.
 359-365.